-All references to net assets throughout this document refer to net assets attributable to holders of redeemable participating shares unless otherwise stated.
-Net assets per share information as disclosed in the Statement of Financial Position for participating shares as disclosed in Note 6 has been determined as total assets less total liabilities (excluding net assets attributable to holders of redeemable participating shares) divided by the number of outstanding shares of each class of Redeemable Participating Shares.
+All references to net assets throughout this document refer to net assets attributable to holders of Redeemable Participating Shares unless otherwise stated.
+Net assets per share information as disclosed in the Statement of Financial Position for each class of participating shares disclosed in Note 6 has been determined as total assets less total liabilities (excluding net assets attributable to holders of Redeemable Participating Shares) divided by the number of outstanding shares of each class of Redeemable Participating Shares.